jensGiehl/dicethrone-progess/README.md

 Since I log every game on [Boardgamegeek](https://boardgamegeek.com/) and also note who has played which character, I just had to write a program that reads and evaluates this data.

+:information_source: The application is deliberately designed to generate static content.

 ![Screenshot of the app](doc/overview.png)

 ## Requirements